anas1412/lavender-todo-app/README.md

 ```
 P.S
 -----
-Don't forget to add your mongoDB server URL and PORT in .env file.
+Don't forget to add your mongoDB server URL and PORT in docker-compose file.

 Todo
 -----